tsehayegh/my-acad-roadmap/README.md

 <img width="470" alt="plan my program page 3" src="https://user-images.githubusercontent.com/34139675/42129264-12f7eee4-7c8e-11e8-898e-455e9c541b94.png">

 ## Profile Page
 The profile page displays your username, full name, and photo.
-At this time, the photo displayed will be the programmers/developer's picture.
+At this time, the photo displayed will be the programmer's/developer's picture only.
 But for the future, more features can be added the possibility of uploading a user's photo during registration.

 <img width="449" alt="profile page" src="https://user-images.githubusercontent.com/34139675/41823218-6dcca544-77ca-11e8-8c26-cbd8df797c21.png">